Grypelev/Yolov3_Road_Detection/README.md

-Road detection by yolov3 (darknet/AlexeyAB)
+Road detection by yolov3 (darknet/AlexeyAB), Image processing with OpenCV.

 Firstly go to AlexeyAB repo and follow his instructions.